Competition in connections

 Download the application for a Point of Connection to serve an embedded network.

-Please be aware that if you are emailing us, we have an incoming attachment size limit of 22 MB.
-If the attachment you need to send us is larger than 22 MB please email nc.connections@sse.com and request document transfer options.
+Please be aware that if you are emailing us regarding a Point of Connection application, or regarding a contestable design submission, we have an incoming attachment size limit of 20 MB.
+If the attachment you need to send us is 20 MB or larger, please email nc.connections@sse.com to let us know.
+Whilst we are investigating document transfer options, you may have to split your attachment in multiple emails.
+We will provide an update once we have found a trusted file share solution.

 Information we require